 Preparing for your appointment

 You're likely to start by seeing your primary care doctor if you have signs and symptoms of Behcet's disease.
-But, because Behcet's disease is rare, and some of the signs and symptoms are similar to those of other disorders, you may need to see a specialist, such as a rheumatologist, before getting the diagnosis of Behcet's disease.
+But, because Behcet's disease is rare, and some of the signs and symptoms are similar to those of other disorders, you may need to see a specialist, such as a doctor who treats arthritis and other rheumatic illnesses (rheumatologist), before getting the diagnosis of Behcet's disease.

 If a rheumatologist wasn't involved in your diagnosis, you may be referred to a rheumatologist for the management of Behcet's.
 Depending on your signs and symptoms, you may also need to see an eye doctor (ophthalmologist) for eye problems, a gynecologist or a urologist for genital sores, a dermatologist for skin problems, a gastroenterologist for digestive difficulties, or a neurologist for symptoms that involve the brain or central nervous system.